1 Introducing Zig

 Functions in Zig are declared using the fn keyword.
 In this root.zig module, we are declaring a function called add(), which has two arguments named a and b.
 The function returns an integer of the type i32 as result.

-We specify the type of an object or a function argument in Zig, by using a colon character (:) followed by the type after the name of this object/function argument.
-With the expressions a: i32 and b: i32, we know that, both a and b arguments have type i32, which is a signed 32 bit integer.
+We specify the type of an object or a function argument in Zig by using a colon character (:) followed by the type after the name of this object/function argument.
+With the expressions a: i32 and b: i32, we know that both a and b arguments have type i32, which is a signed 32 bit integer.
 In this part, the syntax in Zig is identical to the syntax in Rust, which also specifies types by using the colon character.

 Lastly, we have the return type of the function at the end of the line, before we open the curly braces to start writing the function’s body.
 In the example above, this type is also a signed 32 bit integer (i32) value.

-In other words, if you have a project where you are currently building a library for other people to use, you need to expose your functions so that they are available in the library’s API, so that users can use it.
+Notice that we also have an export keyword before the function declaration.
+This keyword is similar to the extern keyword in C. It exposes the function to make it available in the library API.
+Therefore, if you are writing a library for other people to use, you have to expose the functions you write in the public API of this library by using this export keyword.
 If we removed the export keyword from the add() function declaration, then, this function would be no longer exposed in the library object built by the zig compiler.

 1.2.3 The main.zig file

-In most programming languages, we normally handle (or deals with) an error through a try catch pattern, and Zig, this is no different.
-But, if we look at the main() function below, you can see that we do have a try keyword in the 5th line.
+If we look at the main() function below, you can see that we do have a try keyword on the 5th line.
 But we do not have a catch keyword in this code.
+In Zig, we use the try keyword to execute an expression that might return an error, which, in this example, is the stdout.print() expression.

 const std = @import("std");